-- Subrecipient's failure to adhere to any Grant Subaward term or condition, including, but not limited to: - o Submit required Progress Reports in a timely manner, - Submit final Progress Report for a previous Grant Subaward in a timely manner, - Resolve interim or final audit issues on past or current Grant Subawards in a timely manner, - o Submit proof of Certification of Insurance in a timely manner, - o Maintain adequate accounting records, - Cooperate with and permit Cal OES staff or representatives to review Grant Subaward records, and/or - Repay disallowed expenditures in a timely manner, according to payment terms agreed upon. - The state and/or federal funds appropriated for the purposes of the Grant Subaward are reduced or eliminated by the California Legislature or by the United States Government, or, in the event revenues are not collected at the level appropriated, - The Subrecipient has made a false certification under California Government Code Section 8355, and/or - The Subrecipient violates the certification by failing to carry out the requirements of California Government Code Section 8355, inclusive of subdivisions (a) to (c).
+- Subrecipient's failure to adhere to any requirement of the Grant Subaward, including, but not limited to: - Submission of responsive documents for a Performance Assessment (see Section 13.040) or Compliance Assessment (see Section 13.015) by due date(s), - Submission of Corrective Action Plan in response to Performance Assessment or Compliance Assessment finding(s) by due date, - Satisfactory implementation of the approved Corrective Action Plan response to Performance Assessment or Compliance Assessment finding(s), - Resolution of interim or final audit issues on past or current Grant Subawards by due date, - Cooperation with and permit Cal OES staff or representatives to review Grant Subaward records, - Repayment of disallowed expenditures in a timely manner, according to payment terms agreed upon, - o Submission of required Progress Reports in a timely manner, - Submission of final Progress Report for a previous Grant Subaward by due date, and/or - Submission of required Certificate of Insurance by due date. - The state and/or federal funds appropriated for the purposes of the Grant Subaward are reduced or eliminated by the California

+Legislature or by the United States Government, or, in the event revenues are not collected at the level appropriated, and/or

+The Subrecipient has made a false certification, or violates the certification by failing to carry out, all of the requirements under California Government Code Section 8355.
 Should Cal OES deem it necessary to reduce or terminate Grant Subaward funds, Subrecipients shall be notified in writing.
 No such termination or reduction shall apply to allowable expenditures already incurred by Subrecipients to the extent that state or federal funds are available for payment of such expenditures.